 What are Allergies – Seasonal?

-Seasonal allergies affect those who are allergic to pollen.
-They may be allergic to pollen from grasses, trees or weeds, or to a combination of pollens.
-Seasonal allergies are also commonly referred to as hay fever or allergic rhinitis.
+Seasonal allergies (hay fever or allergic rhinitis) affect those who are allergic to pollen from grasses, trees, or weeds, or to a combination of pollens.

 Allergies are an overreaction of the body’s immune system when it mistakes a normally harmless substance like pollen, dust or dander as a potentially harmful invader.
 White blood cells are key players in the immune system.
 They are the body’s defenders, mounting a defense against invaders such as viruses and “bad” bacteria, producing a specific antibody to help recognize the invader if it comes back.